-And then there’s pure fun: dance classes, game-show-style trivia contests, karaoke, video game sessions, and pool games — including pool volleyball matches between guests and the ship’s officers, who sometimes play fully clothed in their uniforms.
+And then there’s pure fun: dance classes, game-show-style trivia contests, karaoke, video game sessions, silent discos, and pool games — including pool volleyball matches between guests and the ship’s officers, who sometimes play fully clothed in their uniforms.

 Evening Entertainment & Kids Programs